michal-h21/make4ht/README.md

 :    expected `exit code` from the command.
 The compilation will be terminated
      if the exit code of the executed command has a different value.

+`auto_extensions`

+:    table with extensions of auxiliary files that should be watched by the `Make:autohtlatex` command.

+`max_compilations`

+:    maximum number of \LaTeX\ runs by the `Make:autohtlatex` command.

 # `make4ht` configuration file {#configfile}